-Behind the Design with Chris Hardy
+Behind the Design of the WIG Pendant by Chris Hardy

 American industrial designer Chris Hardy teamed up with FontanaArte to create the Wig Pendant, a structural pendant light inspired by the individual elements that form a greater community.